 LaGuardia (LGA), Kennedy (JFK), and Newark-Liberty (EWR) airports serve the New York metropolitan area.
-The Port Authority of New York and New Jersey website has detailed pages for each airport which include sections on ground transportation options between the airports and Manhattan.
+The Port Authority of New York and New Jersey website has detailed pages for each airport that include sections on ground transportation options between the airports and Manhattan.

 LaGuardia MTA Bus: